shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 - `requirements`: This defines which interfaces that the action belongs to.
 - `handle`: Use this method to handle your action stuff.

-And we also need to register this action in the container as a service, make sure you have defined a tag `<tag name="flow.action" priority="600">` at `<plugin root>/src/Resources/config/services.xml`, that your action would be added to response of *`/api/_info/flow-actions.json`* API and `priority` will decide the order of action of API response:
+You also need to register this action in the container as a service.
+Make sure to define a tag `<tag name="flow.action" priority="600">` at `<plugin root>/src/Resources/config/services.xml`, so that your action would be added to response of *`/api/_info/flow-actions.json`* API and `priority` will decide the order of action of API response:

 {% hint style="info" %}
   Available starting with Shopware 6.4.6.0